-Graphic Rectification is not a wonder method that will always work but no matter what result you get, if you have put in sensible dates, then you will acquire a chart that will work for predictive reasons because it has been created from the client's history.

-Once an astrologer has created a graph of the events, be they a person's or countries history then that astrologer knows that the peaks on the resulting graph are the sensitive points in the zodiac for that person, country or stock market event and can work with those degrees confident that they have been found without the unconscious expectation of the astrologer influencing the results.
+Graphic Rectification is not a wonder method that will always work, but no matter what result you get, if you have put in sensible dates, then you will acquire a chart that will work for predictive reasons because it has been created from the client's history.
+Once an astrologer has created a graph of the events, be they a person's or a country's history, then that astrologer knows that the peaks on the resulting graph are the sensitive points in the zodiac for that person, country or stock market event.
+The astrologer can then work with those degrees confident that they have been found without the unconscious expectation of the astrologer influencing the results.